 In some cases we can also assist people with a mental illness who have a different legal problem such as discrimination or debts.
 Our lawyers cannot provide advice on criminal law or family law because we do not have expertise in these areas.

-The MHLP provides direct advice to clients throughout Queensland on issues arising under the Mental Health Act including:
+The MHLP provides direct advice to people throughout Queensland on issues arising under the Mental Health Act including:

 - Justice Examination Orders; and

-The MHLP assists clients with ITO hearings in southeast Queensland through our free advocacy service.
-Through this service, we assist clients to prepare for hearings, assist clients to present their views to the Tribunal and advocate on their behalf at the hearing.
-MHLP has a panel of trained, independent volunteers who provide assistance and advocacy to clients with ITO hearings in the Mental Health Review Tribunal.
+The MHLP assists people with ITO hearings throughout Queensland through our free Tribunal Advocacy Service.
+Through this service, we assist people to prepare for hearings, to present their views to the Tribunal and advocate on their behalf at their hearing.
+We have a panel of trained, independent volunteers who provide assistance and advocacy to people with ITO hearings in the Mental Health Review Tribunal (MHRT).

-We can also help people with a mental illness who have other legal problems, such as:
+We may be able to help people with a mental illness who have other legal problems, such as: